Table of Contents

 [Description and dates], Box/folder number, Political Cartoons: Papers of Bruce Shanks, Central Library: Rare Book Room, Buffalo and Erie County Public Library.

-Collection materials were donated to the Rare Book Room of the Buffalo and Erie County Public Library by Shanks' granddaughter Jeanne Diehl in two accessions, September and October, 2008.
+Collection materials were donated to the Rare Book Room of the Buffalo and Erie County Public Library by Shanks' great niece Jeanne Diehl in two accessions, September and October, 2008.

 Collection processed by: Amy Vilz, October 2008